microtrain/bootcamp/XX-Cloud/DigitalOcean.md

 ### Update Your Local App to Connect to the Sandbox

-#### Add a configuration file, since the repository is public create this outside of the repository.
+Add a configuration file, since the repository is public create this outside of the repository.
+We will use Filezilla to transfer this file to the server.

-*/var/www/config.prod.js*
+*~/config.prod.js*
 ```js

 var config = {};